 NABL, CAP, ISO

-Overview of Blood Urea Nitrogen
+Overview of BUN

 It is done to evaluate the health of your kidneys.
 It can be done as a part of basic metabolic panel or when you have signs or symptoms suggestive of kidney disease like swelling of face, ankle, lower back pain, changes in urine output etc. It should also be done to monitor the treatment if you are already diagnosed with a kidney disease or in dialysis patients.
 The test may also be ordered prior to or during certain drug treatment to monitor the kidney function.

 - As a part of routine health check up, kidney function test or basic metabolic panel

 - If you have signs or symptoms of kidney disease like swelling or puffiness around the eyes; face;wrists, blood in urine, decrease amount of urine, poor appetite, mid back pain, high blood pressure

 - It may also be ordered to monitor your kidney function if you have chronic disease like diabetes, myocardial infarct or heart failure

 - To monitor the effectiveness of dialysis

 The sample type collected for Blood Urea Nitrogen is: Blood

 Interpreting BUN results